- One-time auditBaseline your AI citation share$1,500 – $5,000

 Real numbers, not "AI" markup.

-Generative engine optimization is new enough that most agencies are quoting from thin air — premium "AI" rates for what's really schema markup.
-We priced it differently because we built the measurement layer ourselves.
+Generative engine optimization is new enough that most agencies are quoting from thin air: premium "AI" rates for what's really schema markup.
+We price it against a defined measurement method and written scope.
 Here's what GEO actually costs across the 2026 market, what each tier buys, and how we scope an engagement without guessing.

 GEO pricing isn't a rate.
 It's a scope.

 The number varies because the work varies.
 A GEO engagement is really three separate workstreams, and how much of each you need is what sets the price.
 First, structure: schema markup, entity disambiguation, FAQ formatting, llms.txt, and the extractable content patterns AI models pull verbatim.
 Second, retrieval: the traditional-search and Bing visibility that lets browsing-mode engines find you in real time.
-Third, authority: the third-party citations from trusted publications that get baked into model training and drive recommendations for years.
+Third, authority: the third-party citations from trusted publications that can corroborate the business in sources independent engines may retrieve and cite.

 What each tier actually buys you.